slokjii155/Curious-Explorer/README.md

 ---

-## ✨ What is VCE?
+## ✨ What is Curious Explorer?

-Visual Chemistry Explorer is a web-based 3D chemistry viewer built using **Three.js**.
+Curious Explorer is a web-based 3D models viewer built using **Three.js**.

-The project focuses on making atomic concepts easier to understand by combining chemistry concepts with real-time 3D graphics.
+The project focuses on making educational concepts easier to understand by combining varities of concepts like atomic model (bohr model and quantum model ) a with real-time 3D graphics.

 ---